phsarah/to-do-list/README.md

-# To do List 📋
+# To-do List 📋

 <a id="en-readme"></a>
 ### English | [Português](#pt-readme)
 Back-end project developed in Labenu's bootcamp. \
-To do List is a REST API to create and organize to do lists alone or with a group of people ~~or with your dog~~! ✏️
+To-do List is a REST API to create and organize to-do lists alone or with a group of people ~~or with your dog~~! ✏️

 <a name="en-menu"></a>
 - [Documentation](#documentacao)